 Seasonal traffic peaks

-If your website experiences seasonal spikes in traffic, such as during vacations or events, make sure you monitor and optimize load times prior to these periods.
-This will allow your website to better handle the increase in traffic and prevent visitors from dropping out due to slow load times.
+If your website experiences seasonal spikes in traffic, such as during vacations or events, be sure to monitor and optimize load times prior to these periods.
+This allows your website to better handle the increase in traffic and prevents visitors from dropping out due to slow load times.

 Outsource testing and optimization

-If you don't have the time or technical knowledge to test and optimize your website speed yourself, consider outsourcing these tasks to professionals.
-2manydots is a full-service internet marketing agency that is happy to help you with the speed of your website.
-By outsourcing these tasks to 2manydots, you are assured of a fast and well-performing website that offers visitors an optimal user experience.
+If you don’t have the time or technical knowledge to test and optimize your website speed yourself, consider outsourcing these tasks to professionals.
+2manydots is a full-service internet marketing agency that would love to help you speed up your website.
+By outsourcing these tasks to 2manydots, you are assured of a fast and high-performing website that offers visitors an optimal user experience.